Sage/TrustFabric/ReadMe.md

 The Trust Fabric is a technology to facilitate trust within a business community.
 The service maps relationships with implied trust to a cryptographically secure network of trust that allows businesses to connect, transact, process and automate with confidence.
 Inherently there are many networks of trust, so to allow for such plurality the Trust Fabric service is designed for interoperability, and to an open specification.

+It is a foundation service that facilitates electronic transactions between parties in a secure, auditable, and open manner.
+Examples of such transactions include tax submissions, purchase orders, sales invoices, payment instructions and payslips.

 Public Launch
 -------------